marleyDip/marleyDip/README.md

 🚀 **Building**

-Full-stack web applications with the MERN & PERN stack.
+Full-stack web applications using the **MERN & PERN stack**.

-Currently focusing on scalable APIs, clean architecture, database design, and production-ready features.
+Working on real-world projects while improving my skills in frontend development, backend architecture, REST APIs, and database design.

 🧩 **Working With**